antoniomika/sish/README.md

 --------------

 If you want to use this service privately, it supports both public key and password authentication.
-To enable authentication, set `-sish.auth=true` as one of your CLI options and be sure to configure `-sish.password` or `-sish.keysdir` to your liking.
+To enable authentication, set `--enable-authentication=true` as one of your CLI options and be sure to configure `--authentication-password` or `--authentication-keys-directory` to your liking.
-The directory provided by `-sish.keysdir` is watched for changes and will reload the authorized keys automatically.
+The directory provided by `--authentication-keys-directory` is watched for changes and will reload the authorized keys automatically.
 The authorized cert index is regenerated on directory modification, so removed public keys will also automatically be removed.
 Files in this directory can either be single key per file, or multiple keys per file separated by newlines, similar to `authorized_keys`.
-Password auth can be disabled by setting `-sish.password=""` as a CLI option.
+Password auth can be disabled by setting `--authentication-password=""` as a CLI option.

 One of my favorite ways of using this for authentication is like so: